 The effects of breathing on your health

 Generally speaking, sleep-disordered breathing is an umbrella term for any breathing difficulties that arise when someone is asleep.
-Some examples include loud snoring, central sleep apnea (a central nervous system disorder), and obstructive sleep apnea, where the body makes the effort to take full breaths but the natural path of the airway is partially or completely obstructed.
+Some examples include loud snoring and sleep apnea.

 Sleep apnea is a condition characterized by reduced or stopped breathing during sleep.
 The effort to breathe persists, but with the upper airway blocked, oxygen levels drop and carbon dioxide levels rise.
 These blockages involve the throat, soft palate, uvula, and tongue base.
 They are more likely to occur when sleeping on your back.
 When the occurrence of these interruptions— referred to as apneas—are in excess (more than five times per hour of sleep), a formal diagnosis of sleep apnea from a doctor can follow.

 In your own research, or perhaps during consultations with a sleep health professional, you may have come across information on how the position you sleep in can affect the way you breathe.

 Taking a position

 There are nuances to be aware of regarding the position of your head as you sleep, and how it relates to the way you breathe.

 Side sleeping - Research shows that side sleeping is the most advantageous position for breathing for most sleepers.
 This position alleviates the effects of gravity on the airway, allowing for better oxygen delivery.
 If you have a form of sleep-disordered breathing, depending on other medical issues you may be facing, sleeping on a specific side (right vs. left) may be advised.